“What can I do if my son refuses to do his school work?”

-I understand how difficult it can be to get children to do their school work (I have two homeschool graduates and an 11th grader.), and there may be a variety of causes for this problem.
+I understand how difficult it can be to get children to do their school work (I have two homeschool graduates and an 11th grader.).
+I have also discovered that there may be a variety of causes for this problem.
 It’s extremely important for parents to carefully search out the reasons for the child’s refusal to work, though, in order to apply the best solution.

 Is there any possibility that the child might have a learning problem, eye sight issue, or learning problem that hasn’t been discovered?

+One thing that is important to consider is that a child’s refusal to do schoolwork might not always stem from a behavioral issue.
+Sometimes there’s a reason that certain children may really feel that they can’t do it.
 I’ve known of several children who had undiscovered eye problems, physical problems, or learning difficulties that caused them to have trouble doing their school work.
 But children usually have no idea that school work is harder for them that it is for others, so they get discouraged.
 They decide that, since school is so hard, yet everyone else seems to be able to do it, they must not be as smart or capable as others.
 They simply don’t know that school work isn’t that hard for other students who don’t have the same problems to overcome.
+Below are some common issues that might be causing the problem:

 Vision, Eyesight, and Hearing

 If your child is refusing to do his school work, you might want to begin by having his vision, eyesight, and hearing tested.
-I’ve know several students who had vision problems that caused it to be very hard for them to learn to read.
+I’ve know several students who had vision problems that made it very hard for them to learn to read.
 Once the vision problems were found and addressed, the children were able to learn to read much more easily!

 The same thing is true for eyesight and hearing.
 Children who can’t receive and process information correctly will have trouble doing their school work and may refuse to work because of frustration and because they have no idea why learning is so hard and no idea how to express that to you.